wonderunit/shot-core/DEVELOPERS.md

 ## Security

 There is none!
-Shot List Server is not a secure web service, and is not meant to be hosted on an internet-accessible IP.
+Shot Core’s server is not a secure web service, and is not meant to be hosted on an internet-accessible IP.
 It does a bunch of stuff for simplicity-sake (e.g.: hand-rolled SQL queries) that makes it a security risk.

 No real data integrity checks.
 We don’t protect against errant data, e.g.: in a URL with project, scene, and shot ids, we trust that the project and scene ids you provide us are connected to the shot id you provide us.